joebraha/aiproject/README.md

 # Milestone 4

 This project demonstrates the use of the HuggingFace transformers API to fine-tune a text classification language model using a sample dataset.
-Specifically, the BERT model was trained to identify the 'toxicity' of messages based on the training dataset from kaggle https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge.
+Specifically, the BERT model was trained to identify the "toxicity" of messages based on the training dataset from [kaggle](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).
 The model was then deployed to a HuggingFace space using Streamlit.

 The project can be viewed [here](https://sites.google.com/nyu.edu/joebraha-aiproject/), or direct on [HuggingFace](huggingface.co/spaces/jbraha/aiproject).